gabrielsoldani/luagrapheme/doc/api-reference.md

 #### Returns

 An integer representing the starting index of the first grapheme after `start`.
-If there are no more graphemes, returns `nil`.
+If there are no more grapheme clusters, returns `nil`.

 #### Example